gesistsa/rio/README.Rmd

 | OpenDocument Spreadsheet  (.ods) | Yes |  |
 | Fortran data (no recognized extension) | Yes |  |
 | Clipboard (default is tsv) | Yes (Mac and Windows) | Yes (Mac and Windows) |

+Additionally, any format that is not supported by **rio** but that has a known R implementation will produce an informative error message pointing to a package and import or export function.
+Unrecognized formats will yield a simple "Unrecognized file format" error.

 ## Package Installation ##